Enesozkan20/Enesozkan20/README.md

 - 🌱 I’m currently learning **new technologies (Python,...) and I'm still improving myself.**

-- 👨‍💻 All of my projects are available at [my Github profile](my Github profile)
+- 👨‍💻 All of my projects are available at https://github.com/Enesozkan20

 - 💬 Ask me about **React JS,React Native,Javascript**